 Already sucked in by plausible physics, we may be too distracted to notice when the science gives way to plain old magic.
 To make the plot work out, for example, Coop needs to get a message back from the future to young Murph.
 He accomplishes this by reaching across time and flicking the second hand of an old wristwatch with the help of some hypothetical, invisible, presumably benign beings who live in the fifth dimension.
 Science!

-The Garden of Forking Paths, Sliding Doors, and The Peripheral
+The Garden of Forking Paths, Sliding Doors,

 Alternate lives playing out over different dimensions are another important offshoot of time travel.
 Perhaps our universe—like Coop’s timeline—is merely one among many.
 Perhaps you could even hop from one to another.